pflooky/data-caterer-docs/docs/setup/guide/data-source/http.md

 172.21.0.1 [06/Nov/2023:01:45:57 +0000] GET /anything/pets/ID20618951 HTTP/1.1 200 Host: host.docker.internal}
 ```

 Great!
 Now we have replicated a production-like flow of HTTP requests.

 ### Ordering

 If you wanted to change the ordering of the requests, you can alter the order from within the OpenAPI/Swagger document.
+This is particularly useful when you want to simulate the same flow that users would take when utilising your
+application (i.e. create account, query account, update account).

 ### Rows per second

 By default, Data Caterer will push requests per method and endpoint at a rate of around 5 requests per second.
 If you
 want to alter this value, you can do so via the below configuration.
+The lowest supported requests per second is 1.

 === "Java"

     ```java
-    var httpTask = http("my_http")
+    import com.github.pflooky.datacaterer.api.model.Constants;

     ...
-            .count(count().records(2));
+    var httpTask = http("my_http", Map.of(Constants.ROWS_PER_SECOND(), "1"))
+            ...
     ```

 === "Scala"

     ```scala
-    val httpTask = http("my_http")
+    import com.github.pflooky.datacaterer.api.model.Constants.ROWS_PER_SECOND

     ...
-      .count(count.records(2))
+    val httpTask = http("my_http", options = Map(ROWS_PER_SECOND -> "1"))
+      ...
     ```

 Check out the full example under `AdvancedHttpPlanRun` in the example repo.